 Scientists used pen and paper to collect information about fish aboard the NOAA Ship Albatross IV in the 1960s.
 Here, fish are caught and dumped from the net into the "checker", where the scientists sort the fish by species and take basic measurements.
 These paper tallies were often conducted at the mercy of the elements, as wind and waves drowned out voices.

 Dr. Robert Edwards separates species aboard the NOAA Ship Albatross IV circa 1960s.

 This kind of technological innovation helps scientists study fish in new ways.
-From “smart labs” designed around a central conveyor belt to magnetized measurements to determine fish length, NOAA’s investment in tech is paying off.
-The critical data gathered aboard fisheries research vessels provide important information to managers about the size and status of key fish populations, supporting a $2 billion fishing industry and 1.62 million jobs in the United States.
+From "smart labs" designed around a central conveyor belt to magnetized measurements to determine fish length, NOAA's investment in tech is paying off.
+The critical data gathered aboard fisheries research vessels provide important information to managers about the size and status of key fish populations, supporting a $244.1 billion fishing industry and 1.74 million jobs in the United States in 2017.
 With all this in mind, we cannot help but wonder: where will the next 50 years take us?